 The Company has put in place a specific internal procedure that defines the criteria for assessing the independence of the non-executive members and for assessing the requirements necessary according to the Bylaws and the Corporate Governance Code ("Criteria of application and procedure for assessing the independence of Directors pursuant to Article 3 of the Corporate Governance Code").
-This procedure, recently updated with the resolution of December 19, 2012, in line with the new provisions of the Corporate Governance Code, provides for the assessment of requirements following appointment, every time events take place that could interfere with the independence of a Director and in any case at least once a year (generally in the 30 days before approval of the draft financial statements).
+This procedure, updated with the resolution of December 19, 2012, in line with the provisions of the Corporate Governance Code, provides for the assessment of requirements following appointment, every time events take place that could interfere with the independence of a Director and in any case at least once a year.
 To this end, Directors are asked for the information necessary to allow the Board to make its assessment.
-Additionally, considering that established by Article 5 of the Corporate Governance Code, it is established that non-executive directors who have declared their independence undertake to maintain that requirement for the entire duration of the appointment, submitting these requisites to verification by the Board of Directors.
+Additionally, considering that established by the Comment of Article 5 of the Corporate Governance Code, it is established that non-executive directors who have declared their independence undertake to maintain that requirement for the entire duration of the appointment, submitting these requisites to verification by the Board of Directors.